GoogleCloudPlatform/datashare-toolkit/client/README.md

     gcloud beta pubsub topics add-iam-policy-binding ${TOPIC_NAME} --member=serviceAccount:${SERVICE_ACCOUNT_NAME}@${PROJECT_ID}.iam.gserviceaccount.com --role='roles/editor'

 ### Create Pub/Sub Subscription:
-A Pub/Sub Subscription is utilzed for the Worker (pull) to process multicast messages from the CDMC service's Pub/Sub topic.
+A Pub/Sub Subscription is utilzed for the Worker (pull) to process multicast messages from the DMC service's Pub/Sub topic.
 This use-case would be for exposing the multicast Pub/Sub topic to a specific customer or end-user.
 You can create a separate service account(s) for consumption, but for this tutorial, we will use the same one created above.

 Set your **PULL\_SUBSCRIPTION\_NAME** if you have not already:

-    export PULL_SUBSCRIPTION_NAME=cds-multicast-demo-listener;
+    export PULL_SUBSCRIPTION_NAME=ds-multicast-demo-listener;

 Create the Subscription: